 Early Signs of Arthritis in the Knees

 • Do not ignore repeated knee stiffness or swelling

-• Start strengthening exercises under guidance
+• Start strengthening exercises with proper guidance

-• Maintain a healthy body weight
+• Maintain a healthy body weight to reduce pressure on the knees

+Early Signs of Arthritis in the Knees